Nash Glynn: Work

 Later that year, Glynn delivered a talk on the artist and writer Claude Cahun as part of the New Museum's 2019 Art+Feminism Wikipedia Edit-a-thon.

 In 2020, Glynn's solo show at OCDChinatown featured one colossus-like self-portrait.
-Actress Hari New describes the painting, Self Portrait with One Foot Forward and One Hand Reaching Out."
+Actress Hari Nef describes the painting, Self Portrait with One Foot Forward and One Hand Reaching Out.

 Glynn had her first solo exhibition on the West Coast of the USA at Vielmetter Gallery in 2022.
 Titled, Interiors, the ten-work show had some of her largest paintings to-date.
 Critic Sarah Nicole Prickett wrote of her work, they are: "scenic, frameable, and ruled by perspective; the inside world is paradoxically vast and unbounded."
 Glynn says that the show is full of contradictions and she tried, "to play with the sense that there is no negative space.
 That the spaces between things are as deeply definitive as the things themselves."

-In 2023, Glynn exhibited two paintings at OCDCHINATOWN alongside paintings by the artist and poet Ser Serpas and the photographer Sam Penn (which included images of the writer Thora Siemsen, a frequent muse in Nan Goldin's work).
+In 2023, Glynn exhibited two paintings at OCDChinatown gallery alongside paintings by the artist and poet Ser Serpas and the photographer Sam Penn (which included images of writer Thora Siemsen, a muse in Nan Goldin's work).